johnbrandborg/faker-events/README.md

 * time - The time the event occured (ISO Format).
 * data - Event Data for updates or augmented assignments.

+By default the Event time is local time.
+Set the timezone on the generator when required.

 ### Profile Data Points
 When you create the Event Generator, the profiles you will use in the events are created with a number of data points.
 Below is a list of attributes that